11th Expeditionary Combat Aviation Brigade: 2003 invasion of Iraq

-WARNO was issued in Aug 2002 for Apache assets to be forward deployed to Kuwait in preparation for an invasion of Iraq.
+A Warning Order was issued in August 2002 stating that Apache helicopters would be sent to Kuwait to prepare for the 2003 invasion of Iraq (Operation Iraqi Freedom).

 The 2d Squadron, 6th Cavalry deployed to Camp Doha, Kuwait (later Ali Al Salem Airbase, Kuwait) to prepare for an eventual move into Iraq.
-2-6 Cav flew numerous training scenarios and prepared themselves for operation in the challenging environment.
+The squadron flew numerous training scenarios and prepared themselves for operations in the desert.
 In Feb 2003, 2-6 Cav moved from Ali Al Salem to Camp Udari, a forward staging base for the units preparing to move into Iraq.
 12 February 2003, they were joined by 6th Squadron, 6th Cavalry, their sister unit, which had just returned from testing their new AH-64D Longbow helicopters at "Victory Strike" in Poland.
 After months of tedious waiting, the ground portion of the 11th Aviation Group left Camp Udairi at dawn on 21 Mar 03 and reached the breached berm at dusk even though Camp Udairi is only 15 miles from the Iraqi border, drove to An Nasariyah, and another two days up the Euphrates to a location approximately 12 miles southwest of An Najaf, Iraq.
 This field was named Objective Rams and was the landing site for the helicopters that overflown the convoy on their three-day drive up and landed after a deep strike mission.
 About four hours after the convoy arrived, the famous "dust storm" moved in.
-After three days of "dustout" the Group got to the business of blowing things up... this went on until late April, when the Group again packed up a convoy and rolled through Baghdad north to Balad Air Base, Iraq.
+After three days of "dustout" the Group could return to combat.